-Item Length: 1 NAACCR Item #: 3854 NAACCR Alternate Name: None AJCC 8th Edition Chapter(s): Chapter 48, Breast
+Item Length: 1 NAACCR Item #: 3854 NAACCR Alternate Name: None Applicable years: 2018-2020 AJCC 8th Edition Chapter(s): Chapter 48, Breast

 HER2 in situ hybridization (ISH) Summary is the summary score for results of testing for ERBB2 gene copy number by any ISH method.
 An immunohistochemistry (IHC) test identifies the protein expressed by the gene (ERBB2), and an ISH test identifies the number of copies of the gene (ERBB2) itself.